 The foundation selection criteria for a structure depends on the soil and load on the structure.

-A foundation is a lower part of a building structure that transfers its load to the soil (earth); the structure must distribute the load equally and within tolerable limits.
+A foundation is a lower part of a building structure that transfers its load to the soil (earth); the structure must distribute the load equally within tolerable limits.

-Types of Foundation with Sketches:
+Types of Foundation for houses:

 In shallow foundation the depth of the foundation is less than or equal to its width.

 These foundations are constructed where the soil layer at shallow depths (up to 1.5 m) is capable of supporting structural loads.